By: Marilyn L. Davis

 The Newbie Writer’s Voice

-I can remember waking up and having an idea, maybe just three or four words that sparked interest.
+I can remember waking up and having an idea, maybe just three or four words that sparked an interest.
 Then I’d spend umpteen hours researching the topic.

 It wasn’t me.
 But it did get me in the habit of writing.